Blue ling: Distribution and habitat

-Life History & Biology
+Life history and biology

-The blue ling is mainly a piscivorous predator, though crustaceans and cephalopods are also consumed.
-They live to be 20–30 years old, though determining age is difficult due to methods involving embedding and cutting thin otolith slices to count growth rings.
-Male blue ling tend to live up to 3 years less with an average lifespan of about 17 years.

-Sexual maturity is thought to be 6–12 years old, with females growing larger than males.
-During the first years before maturity, both male and female fish are similar in size.
+The blue ling is mainly a piscivorous predator (feeding on flatfishes, gobies and rocklings), though crustaceans and cephalopods are also consumed.
+It lives for 20–30 years, with females living for slightly longer than males on average.
+Sexual maturity is thought to be reached between 6–12 years old.
+During the first years of their lives, males and females are similar in size, but later in life females tend to grow faster than males.

-Spawning for this fish occur between the months of April and May at depths of 500 to 1000m.
-They typically spawn from West Scotland to Norway.
-In the Mediterranean, they spawn in shallower waters (500–600 meters).
+Spawning occurs between April and May at depths of 500–1000 m from Scotland to Norway, and during these times the blue ling can form very large congregations.
+In the Mediterranean, the blue ling tends to spawn in slightly shallower waters (500–600 m).

-Status & Management
+Management

-Blue ling are commercially fished in the North-Eastern Atlantic, which has decreased their populations through the 1990s in all described stock.
+The blue ling is commercially fished in the northeast Atlantic as its flesh is prized in many European countries and regions.
+Fisheries have negatively affected their populations through the 1990s in all described stocks.
 In the 1950s and 60s, Norway landed 1000–2000 tons per year, with seasonal fisheries targeting spawning aggregations from the 70s to 90s.
 Since then, regulations have been implemented to prevent further population depletion.

-Fisheries are restricted to coastal state exclusive economic zones, and hence, management measures are not taken by NEAFC.
-In 2009, the European Union designated protection for spawning habitat on the edge of the Scottish continental shelf and at the edge of Rosemary bank for three months during the spawning season.
-In Norwegian waters, blue ling are allowed as bycatch only (10%), which has had the same effect as closed areas regulation given avoidance of spawning habitat by fisheries.
-There is no Total Allowable Catch (TAC) for blue ling in Norwegian waters and TAC is set every other year in the EU and UK.
+Fisheries are restricted to coastal state exclusive economic zones, and hence, management measures are not taken by the North East Atlantic Fisheries Commission, (NEAFC).
+In 2009, the EU designated protection for spawning habitat on the edge of the Scottish continental shelf and at the edge of Rosemary Bank for three months during the spawning season.
+In Norwegian waters, the blue ling is allowed as bycatch only (10%), which has had the same effect as closed areas regulation given avoidance of spawning habitat by fisheries.
+There is no total allowable catch (TAC) for the blue ling in Norwegian waters and TAC is set every other year in the EU and the UK.

 There is no species specific management for the Faroese fleets, though efforts to limit fishing have been made through the use of licensing and with a minimum landing size of 60 cm in size.
-Fleets specifically targeting ling are allocated a total allowable number of fishing days to be used in the demersal area, with a recommended minimum landing size of 60 cm.
+Fleets specifically targeting the blue ling is allocated a total allowable number of fishing days to be used in the demersal area, with a recommended minimum landing size of 60 cm.
 No enforcement is in place due to the discard ban in this area.
 In 2020, an agreement between Norway and the Faroe Islands permitted 2500 tons of ling as bycatch in bottom fishery in Faroese waters.
-Quotas of blue ling (and other species) for EU vessels fishing in Faroese waters in 2020 was 1855 tons.
+Quotas of the blue ling (and other species) for EU vessels fishing in Faroese waters in 2020 was 1855 tons.

 The ICES advised that catches should be no more than 4157 tons per year for 2020 and 2021.
 Continued exploitation of the blue ling is mostly influenced by regulation that is aimed at other species like cod or haddock.